OniremE/OniremE/README.md

 <h1><strong> Hi there 👋 My Name is Enrique 😎</strong></h1>

 I am a telecom engineer with 5+ years in network design and maintenance.
 Skilled in CCNA, HCIA-Security, and Scrum.
 Passionate about leading teams and innovative projects.
 Always learning and exploring new tech.
-Check out my projects and send me a ICMP!
+Check out my projects and send me an email!

 <details>
 <summary>🚀 More about me:</summary>